The Trivia Quiz Show

 At least skim headlines and opening paragraphs in sections like Sports, Entertainment, and Business.
 Most trivia-based game shows will feature at least a few questions based on current events, so this is the easiest way to keep yourself up to date.
 Watching the news on television can also help, but seeing the names and locations of world events in print will help you retain them better than hearing them quickly spoken by your local TV news anchor.
 If you're already a fan of doing the daily crossword, you know how much trivia is involved with them.

-If not, well it's time to get started!
+go to link If not, well it's time to get started!
 Crossword puzzles are a great way to get your brain working on random bits of knowledge, and since you can find plenty of different puzzles online and in the daily newspaper, there's an unlimited supply of them for you to access.
 The good thing about crosswords is that, even if you end up having to look up the answer, you're still picking up new bits of trivia as you go.